Fun and Cool Cards I Have on Displayby Vvvergeer - 46 cards (Last updated on Mar 12, 2024) |

 Nice list Vvvergeer.
 The tobacco cards are pretty cool.
 Those cards put into perspective just how long the game of baseball has been around, as well as how much the card industry has evolved.
 For better or worse.
 I also have to get some Mays, Banks, and Aaron cards.
 I like the '73 Aaron for starters.

+I love the language on the back of the tobacco cards.
+Read the descriptions.
 I'm spoiled, it's true, but I'm a bit annoyed that my oldest Aaron is 1972.
 He was a star of the 50s and 60s.
 Must remedy....So many cards, so little budget.

 Very nice collection.
 Brought back a lot of memories.
 Love the Berra.
 I own only one tobacco card, bought it just to have one.
 You think about the years they went through and still survive.
 Amazing